telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 > *Important:* The remote service must return the inserted data items and the data item field configured as the `id` must be set.
 For example if the `id` of the data item is `ProductID` the "create" server response must be `[{ "ProductID": 79 }]`.

+> All transport actions (read, update, create, destroy) must be defined in the same way, e.g. as functions or as objects.
+Mixing the different configuration alternatives is not possible.

 #### Example - set the create remote service

     <script>